How To Prepare For The Future Job Market: Get Better At Tech and Human Skills

 Telenor Group recently released the results of a pilot online survey across six nations in Asia, including Bangladesh, assessing millennials’ attitudes about their future career, technology’s impact and the skills they need to be best prepared for the jobs of tomorrow.

-The results indicate that the nation’s young adults see the importance of technology in their vocational paths, yet believe that career success requires both technical and human skills, even if results show that 100% of respondents think robots in the workplace will be a part of our future.
+The results indicate that the nation’s young adults see the importance of technology in their vocational paths, yet believe that career success requires both technical and human skills as many companies now put forth a pre-employment aptitude testing system to see where does the employee lie and whether they are as good as their resume say even if results show that many of respondents think robots in the workplace will be a part of our future.

 The multi-market ‘Jobs of the Future’ survey obtained 4,200 respondents aged 15 to 25, in Bangladesh, Singapore, Malaysia, India, Myanmar and Pakistan.
 It was conducted via targeting through the Telenor Group Facebook with a sample size of 700 secondary school, or university students per market used in the results analysis.